splorp/newtontalk-faq/newtontalk-faq.md

 * Rewrote subsection headers as actual questions, because FAQ
 * Expanded and clarified transactional subject line prefixes
+* Expanded list of acceptable posts
+* Simplified ‘What is NewtonTalk?’
+* Clarified some of the ‘Technical Details’
+* Added the NewtonTalk2 list to ‘NewtonTalk History’

 ##### 19 January 2016